nicolaswith/parallelgdb/README.md

 If SSH is enabled, the master logs on to the remote cluster and starts the slaves there.

 ## Custom launcher command
 If you need to make specific changes to the start command, or need to use a completely different launcher, you can check the Custom Command option in the startup dialog.
-This command will invalidate the set paths, IP address and partition.
-SSH options will not be influenced.

-For the master to know how many connections to open the number of processes and nodes still needs to be set in the startup dialog.
+This command will invalidate all configurations except for the SSH options and the Number of Processes.
+For the master to know how many connections to open the Number of Processes still needs to be set in the startup dialog.
 Make SURE they match up with what you set in your custom command.

+If Parallel GDB should not start the slaves at all, check the Custom Command option and leaf the Launcher Command blank.

 The slave supports two possibilities to set its rank.
 Under normal conditions it will try to read the environment variables set by OpenMPI/MPICH/slurm: